sensebox/books/CONTRIBUTING.md

 edu/en/community_projects/
 ```

-### gh-pages
+### Deployment
-The `gh-pages` branch contains the rendered output of the current state of `master`, automatically generated on a CI-server through the `.travis.yml` & `deploy_docs.sh` scripts.

-This script also fetches and generates the current API documentation for the openSenseMap-API using `apidoc-markdown`.
+Currently the books are built and hosted by [gitbook.com](https://gitbook.com/@sensebox).
+A commit on each of the `book_<name>` branches automatically triggers a new build of the book there.
+The domains <edu.books.sensebox.de>, <home.books.sensebox.de> and <osem.books.sensebox.de> are pointing on the builds of these books.

+The old travis builds (deployed on the `ghpages` branch) are deprecated by 26.01.2017.